style-it-themes/dark-inspired-github/readme.md

 ## What this project is not.

-If you use GitHub extensions, like Gitako, ZenHub, etc. you will find NO internal support for any.
+If you use GitHub extensions, like Gitako, ZenHub, etc. you will find NO internal support for any.<br>
 This will never be added to this style, so don't ask.

-Extensions support belongs to yet another repo, to make it simpler to maintain.
+Extensions support belongs to yet another repo, to make it simpler to maintain and develop.

 ## Installing